odennav/vmware-vsphere-sddc-private-cloud/README.md

 -----

-##  Create Compute Cluster & Enable Distributed Solutions(vSAN, DRS, SDRS)
+##  Create Compute Cluster & Enable Resource Sharing Solutions(HA, DRS, SDRS)

 VMware vSAN is a distributed layer of software that runs natively as a part of the ESXi hypervisor.
 It uses a software-defined approach that creates shared storage for virtual machines.